arafatm/arafatm.github.io/games/gtao.md

 this stage so again you can branch off.
 You should end up finishing all of these goals by the end of this stage.

-1. Buy a vehicle warehouse.
+1. **Buy a vehicle warehouse**.
 The vehicle warehouse is (arguably) the most profitable and lowest risk way of making money, but the startup is super expensive for what you earn at this point with the lowest vehicle warehouse costing 1.5 million and still being in a terrible location.
-2. Buy a small cargo warehouse and work your way up to owning only a medium and a large.
+2. **Buy a small cargo warehouse** and work your way up to owning only a medium and a large.
 Cargo is also a great way to make money with a very high risk but great return once set up right.
-3. Buy a buzzard 1.8 million is a very steep price for what you are earning right now but it makes doing both 1 and 2 so much easier and faster and in GTA time is money.
+3. **Buy a buzzard 1.8 million** is a very steep price for what you are earning right now but it makes doing both 1 and 2 so much easier and faster and in GTA time is money.
 (This should only be done when 1 or 2  has been completed.)
 Save up for the money required for stage 5 which can be found in